The most memorable rules issues in Masters history

 Masters tournament founder Bobby Jones was once credited with saying, “You may as well praise a man for not robbing a bank” after he was lauded for calling a penalty on himself.
-Problem is, in 2019 the players aren’t always sure whether they’ve committed an infraction or not.
+Problem is, nowadays, competitors aren’t always sure whether they’ve committed an infraction or not.
 The changes to the Rules of Golf have left some golfers confused, frustrated and sometimes unwittingly the recipient of an extra stroke or two on the scorecard.
-It’s why the impact of the new Rules on play at Augusta National is a quiet storyline to follow at this year’s Masters—one that could grow louder with the first questionable drop around Rae’s Creek.

-The intrigue is fueled, in part, by the fact that over the years the Masters has had its share of controversy regarding the regulations that govern the sport.
+The Masters has had its share of controversy regarding the regulations that govern the sport.
 Here’s a look at some of the more memorable/questionable rulings in Masters history.

 Padraig Harrington, 15th hole, second round, 2009

 After an opening-round 69, Harrington, the reigning British Open and PGA champion in search of his third consecutive major, told the media, “It all depends how you play the next three days, not necessarily what you’ve done OK the first day.”
 Those words rang even truer on Friday when the Irishman addressed a three-foot birdie try on the par-5 15th then backed away from the putt—only to watch as his ball moved a couple of feet away from the original spot.
 As a result Harrington was hit with a one-shot penalty for a ball at rest having moved.